 The bottom line is that…

 Many times the sources that Ben Davidson (Suspicious0bservers) references as evidence of his arguments are not saying what he claims they’re saying and the conclusions he reaches are based on erroneous misinterpretations, and extrapolations, as he has no formal education or training in science.
-Sometimes, these extrapolations are based off of his own “bad research” (none of which has passed a proper peer-review), which does not constitute evidence for his public claims of “Suns/Electricity & Earthquakes” being “Peer-Reviewed, Real World Success.”
+Sometimes, these extrapolations are based off of his own “bad research” (none of which has passed a proper peer-review), which does not constitute evidence for his public claims of “Suns/Electricity & Earthquakes” being a “Peer-Reviewed, Real World Success.”

 As several of Ben Davidson’s claims fall into the realm of pseudoscience has been established by multiple experts, it’s not surprising that Ben’s paper, “The Relationship Between M8+ Earthquake Occurrences and the Solar Polar Magnetic Fields,” is not considered as actual evidence by the scientific community.
 Therefore, it would be unethical for any news organization to present a paper to the public as newsworthy science when it never even passed a proper-peer review process.